 X-ray diffraction (XRD) is a non-destructive analytic technique that can disclose crucial details about the lattice structure of a crystalline substance, such as the dimensions of the unit cell, chemical characteristics, bond angles, and crystallographic structure of both synthetic and natural substances.
 The XRD method relies on the idea of constructive interference between X-rays and the specimen, which can only be achieved with a crystalline specimen.
 Bragg's law, which describes the interaction responsible for the production of constructive interference when x-rays are incident on a sample, connects the wavelength of the incident radiations to the diffraction angle and lattice spacing [34][35].
 Using an X-ray diffractometer system, we analyzed the crystal structure of Au that had been sprayed onto quartz surfaces (for 20 s sputtering time).
-Fig. 3 depicts the diffraction peaks for reflection from the planes (111), (200), and (311) at $2\theta = 38.184^{\circ}$, 44.392°, and 77.547°.
-The X-ray spectra revealed a very distinguish peak at (111), pointing that the gold single crystal has fully oriented along [111] and the gold film has a pure crystalline Fcc structure that matches with card number 00-004-0784 [36, 37].
+Fig. 3 depicts the diffraction peaks for reflection from the planes (111), (200), and (311) at $2\theta = 38.184^{\circ}$ , $44.392^{\circ}$ , and $77.547^{\circ}$ .
+The X-ray spectra revealed a very distinct peak at (111), indicating that the gold single crystal is fully oriented along [111] and the gold film has a pure crystalline fcc structure that matches card number 00-004-0784 [36, 37].